Moltke-class battlecruiser: Moltke

+Goeben

 Following the outbreak of the First Balkan War in October 1912, the German High Command decided to create a Mediterranean Division in an attempt to exert influence in the area.
 The new squadron consisted of Goeben and the light cruiser Breslau; the two ships left Kiel on 4 November and arrived off Constantinople on 15 November.
 The ships visited several Mediterranean ports, including Venice, Pola, and Naples.
 The First Balkan War ended on 30 May 1913, and there was some consideration given to withdrawing the pair to German waters.
 However, the conflict reignited less than a month later on 29 June, meaning the ships would have to remain in the area.

 Following the assassination of Archduke Franz Ferdinand on 28 June 1914, Rear Admiral Wilhelm Souchon recognized the imminent outbreak of war, and so immediately sailed to Pola for repair work for Goeben.
 The ships were then ordered to steam to Constantinople.
-While en route, they were pursued by British forces, but Goeben and Breslau managed to evade them and reach Istanbul by 10 August 1914.
+While en route, they were pursued by British forces, but Goeben and Breslau managed to evade them and reach Constantinople by 10 August 1914.
 Goeben was transferred to the Ottoman Empire and renamed Yavûz Sultân Selîm after Sultan Selim I. Popularly known as Yavûz, she was designated as the flagship of the Ottoman Navy, but she retained her German crew.
 Goeben, flying the Ottoman flag, bombarded the Russian port of Sevastopol, captured and sank a Russian minesweeper, and damaged a destroyer on 29 October 1914.
 The Russian government responded by declaring war on the Ottoman Empire on 1 November; Britain and France followed suit on 5 November.
 By acting as a fleet in being, Goeben effectively blocked a Russian advance into the Bosporus, and defended against a similar incursion of British and French pre-dreadnoughts.
 More powerful British and French warships—which could have dealt with Goeben—could not be risked in the heavily mined and U-boat patrolled Turkish waters.

 In 1936 she was officially renamed Yavûz and remained the flagship of the Turkish Navy until 1950, although the ship was largely stationary in Izmit from 1948.
 In 1952, Turkey joined NATO, and the ship was assigned the hull number "B70".
 Yavûz was decommissioned on 20 December 1950, and removed from the navy register on 14 November 1954.
 The Turkish government attempted to preserve the ship as a museum, including an offer to West Germany to sell the ship back in 1963, but none of the efforts were successful.
 Goeben was sold for scrapping in 1971, and was eventually broken up between 1973 and 1976—the last remaining ship of the Imperial German Navy.